autocore-ai/AutowareAuto/docs/howto/perception-stack.md

 This will create two new topics (`/nonground_points` and `/points_ground`) that output `sensor_msgs/PointCloud2`s that we can use to segment the Velodyne point clouds.

-With `rviz` open, we can add visualizations for the two new topics, alternatively an `rviz` configuration is provided in `AutowareAuto/src/tools/autoware_examples/rviz/autoware_ray_ground.rviz` that can be loaded to automatically set up the visualizations.
+With `rviz2` open, we can add visualizations for the two new topics, alternatively an `rviz2` configuration is provided in `AutowareAuto/src/tools/autoware_auto_examples/rviz2/autoware_ray_ground.rviz` that can be loaded to automatically set up the visualizations.

 ![Autoware.Auto ray ground filter snapshot](autoware-auto-ray-ground-filter.png)